This page is about the KIT you need for RGS DofE expeditions.

 Do groups have to provide their own tent?

 Please return school kit dry and in good condition directly after the trip, for use by others (lost or damaged kit can be billed).
 Other kit must be organised yourself, including tents.

 There is no need to rush out and buy everything on the kit list.
-Avoid buying any expensive kit for Bronze, much of it can be borrowed from friends or bought quite cheaply.
-Read the handbook, attend the training sessions and, if necessary, get further advice from dofe staff at school & staff in outdoor shops before buying anything!
+Avoid buying expensive kit for Bronze, much of it can often be borrowed from friends or bought quite cheaply.
+Read this webpage, attend the training sessions and, if necessary, get further advice from dofe staff at school & staff in outdoor shops before buying anything!
 Adequate kit can be bought cheaply from various shops or online, though it is advisable to get your walking boots properly fitted at a specialist shop like Cotswold Outdoors (Horsham or Guildford) or Mountain Warehouse (Horsham) or similar.
 A popular online shop for buying dofe kit is Go Outdoors.
-This video has some good advice..except that wearing SHORTS is great but be aware that leaves you more at risk from ticks and sunburn so we recommend walking trousers instead.
+This video has some good advice..except please note that wearing SHORTS leaves you more at risk from ticks and sunburn so we recommend walking trousers instead.

 Groups must organise and provide their own tents.
 These should be 2 or 3 or 4 person back-backing camping tents.
 Families or friends or relatives very often have perfectly adequate tents available already.
 Tents can be bought from a variety of outlets, including Blacks or Mountain Warehouse (Horsham), Millets (Redhill), Tesco or Cotswold (Guildford or Horsham).
 Search for BACKPACKING TENTS.

 Do NOT bring a POP UP TENT